RizaFarheen/conductor-javascript/conductor_apps.md

 # Using Conductor in Your Application

-Conductor SDKs are lightweight and can easily be added to your existing or new Javscript app.
+Conductor SDKs are lightweight and can easily be added to your existing or new Javascript app.
 This section will dive deeper into integrating Conductor in your application.

 ## Content